vippsas/vipps-craft-login/README.md

 <!-- START_METADATA
 ---
-title: Login for Craft CMS plugin
+title: Vipps Login for Craft CMS
 sidebar_position: 1
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# Login for Craft CMS
+# Vipps Login for Craft CMS

 <!-- START_COMMENT -->
 💥 Please use the plugin pages on [https://developer.vippsmobilepay.com](https://developer.vippsmobilepay.com/docs/vipps-plugins/). 💥
 <!-- END_COMMENT -->

-This module is hosted on [GitHub](https://github.com/elleracompany/vipps-craft-login).

-This plugin provides *Vipps Login Integration for Craft CMS / CraftCommerce*.
+*This plugin is built and maintained by [Ellera AS](https://ellera.no).*

 ## Description

 This is the official Vipps Login plugin for [Craft CMS](https://craftcms.com).
-It is owned by [Vipps AS](https://vipps.no) and maintained by [Ellera AS](https://ellera.no).
-This plugin is hosted at <https://github.com/elleracompany/vipps-craft-login>.

-With *Vipps Login for Craft CMS* you can:
+With *Vipps Login for Craft CMS*, you can:

 - Get information about users and visitors via Vipps
 - Let users sign up and log in with Vipps
 - Link their existing account to Vipps

+This module is hosted on [GitHub](https://github.com/elleracompany/vipps-craft-login).

 ## Getting started